w212security/wenetaunthreader/README.md

 Guided Access hack.
 Passcode must be ~~disabled.~~ disabled (for now) :(

+This is different from Athenus, they are two seperate fucking things.

 ## notes
 if you want to try installation using installer.sh (recommended)